MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Prepare-organizational-data.md

 3. Append the missing data for these employees.
 This means adding attributes (columns) that describe the employees in a way consistent with previous uploads.
 (See [Know what data to include](#know-what-data-to-include).)
 4. Upload the file.
 (See [Upload organizational data (subsequent uploads)](upload-organizational-data.md).)

-### Also include unlicensed employees
+## Also include unlicensed employees

 In addition to including all licensed employees in the upload of organizational data, we recommend that you also include unlicensed employees.
-Here's why:

-Including data for both licensed and unlicensed employees means that the filters that you use in queries can include unlicensed (as well as licensed) employees to appear in query results.
+Doing so lets the filters that you use in queries also include unlicensed employees in query results.

-In the followings examples, employees in a European affiliate are unlicensed.
+In the followings examples, the employees in a European affiliate are unlicensed.

 **Example 1:** Unlicensed employees are **not** included in organizational data

-In this case, the filter doesn’t know to return meetings that employee #101 attended that the European employees also attended:
+In this case, the filter doesn’t know to return meetings that employee #101 attended that the European employees also attended.
+This gives a more complete and accurate accounting of the meetings and their participants:

 | PersonId | Date | Meetings | Meetings with Europe | Meetings with non-Europe |
 | ---- | ---- | ---- | ---- | ---- |
 | 101 | May 2020 | 30 | 0 | 30 |

-**Example 2:** Unlicensed employees are included in organizational data
+**Example 2:** Unlicensed employees **are** included in organizational data

 In this case, the filter does know to include the Europeans' meeting information in the custom metric: